IntersectMBO/cardano-updates/posts/2022-08-31-consensus.markdown

 ## Genesis

- - Draft of the specification of the Genesis implementation and the ChainSync Jumping optimization.
+ - We elaborated a draft of the specification of the Genesis implementation and the ChainSync Jumping optimization.
 In particular, this includes a proof sketch that the latter preserves liveness and safety in all cases ([Issue 3964][issue-3964]).
-      - My main realization during this sprint was that I had been focusing so far on the case where the selected chain is an extension of the intersection of our peers' ChainSync candidates.
+      - @nfrisby's main realization during this sprint was that he had been focusing so far on the case where the selected chain is an extension of the intersection of our peers' ChainSync candidates.
-      - This is the main case, ie an "absorbing" state, but it's not the only case (the latest PDF I sent out refers to it less directly but---incorrectly---as an invariant).
+      - This is the main case, ie an "absorbing" state, but it's not the only case.
       - The new proof sketch begins by case splitting on that predicate, and that made the sketch quite a bit easier to follow.
- - Continued work on the "happy path" ChainSync Jumping prototype ([Issue 3960][issue-3960]).
+ - We continued working on the "happy path" `ChainSync` Jumping prototype ([Issue 3960][issue-3960]).

 ## Other